milesj/emojibase/website/docs/shortcodes.md

 Localized shortcodes derived from the official Unicode [CLDR][cldr] annotations.
 Non-Latin languages are transliterated to a Latin character equivalent, but may not be entirely accurate.
-These are basically slugified variations of the `annotation` field in the Emojibase emoji object.
+These are basically slugified variations of the `label` field in the Emojibase emoji object.

 ```
 // 😁 beaming face with smiling eyes